-1) The element ends are not twisted properly.
-If the twist is too loose this could generate extra heat at the element ends.

-2) The holes where the elements go through the firebrick walls are too large.
-This could cause too much heat to escape from the kiln thereby overheating the element terminals.
-This can be remedied by lightly stuffing ceramic fiber (we have non-RCF ceramic fiber available in our parts list) in the element holes.

-3) The element connection hardware may not be tight enough.
-A loose connection can generate heat and cause oxidation of the hardware which in turn will cause a worse electrical connection (because of resistance) and more heat.
-Replace with new hardware.

-4) The hardware should be stainless steel or at least nickel plated.
-Check to see if the hardware is in good shape.
-If not replace at least the hardware with stainless steel hardware or better yet replace the whole terminal board assembly with one of our new ones.
+- The element tails are not twisted properly.
+Extra heat could be generated at the element's end if the twist is too loose. - The element through-holes are too large.
+This could cause too much heat to escape from the kiln, thereby overheating the terminal connections.
+This can be remedied by lightly stuffing ceramic fiber (we have non-RCF ceramic fiber available) in the through-holes - The terminal hardware may not be tight enough.
+A loose connection can generate heat and cause the hardware to oxidize, which in turn will cause a worse electrical connection and more heat.
+Replace it with new hardware and tighten it properly. - The terminal hardware should be stainless steel.
+Check to see if it is in good shape.
+If not, replace it with stainless steel hardware, or if need be, replace the whole terminal block assembly with one of our new ones.

-CHECKING ELEMENT OHMS
+MEASURING ELEMENT OHMS